-Although the REIT has collected approximately 78% of its base rent for Q2 2020, with the remaining amount subject to rent Deferral Agreements with tenants, and has collected approximately 99% of its expected July and August 2020 contractual base rent (including required payments under the Deferral Agreements), it is premature to determine the quantum of rental revenue that may be withheld throughout the remainder of the year.
-The REIT provided for an allowance for doubtful accounts and bad debt expense of \$422 for Q2 2020 relating to the REIT's assessment of the estimated credit risk relating to the collection of rents and other receivable balances under the Deferral Agreements of \$4,141.
+The REIT collected 100% of its Q3 2020 contractual base rent due under its leases (excluding 3% of contractual base rent that is subject to the Deferral Agreements).
+Although the REIT has collected approximately 94% of its base rent for YTD 2020, with the remaining amount subject to the Deferral Agreements, and has collected approximately 99% of its expected October and November 2020 contractual base rent (excluding 2% of contractual base rent that is subject to the Deferral Agreements), it is premature to determine the quantum of rental revenue that may be withheld throughout the remainder of the year.
+The REIT provided for an allowance for doubtful accounts and bad debt expense of \$332 for YTD 2020 relating to the REIT's assessment of the estimated credit risk relating to the collection of rents and other receivable balances under the Deferral Agreements of \$3,150.
 No assurance can be given in respect of the REIT's actual level of bad debts that may arise as a result of COVID-19 or otherwise.
 COVID-19 could materially impact the REIT's tenants' ability to pay rent in part or at all.
-Further, the REIT and/or its tenants may not be eligible to participate in the federal and provincial governments' COVID-19 relief programs, including CECRA.
+Further, the REIT and/or its tenants may not be eligible to participate in the federal and provincial governments' COVID-19 relief programs.